Victorian post boxes

 They are among our most familiar items of street furniture; indeed there are more than 115,000 throughout the UK.
 Yet how many of us walk past a post box without considering how long it might have been there?

-Abingdon (Conduit Road):
+Abingdon wall box (Conduit Road):

 VR post box, Conduit Road

-Abingdon (St Helen's Wharf):
+Abingdon wall box (St Helen's Wharf):

 Victorian post box